-The Subway Series totally isn't a big deal.
+The Subway Series totally isn’t a big deal.
 The Yankees, in particular, have made that perfectly clear.
-The repetition over the years and the fact that the two teams now play six games per season has guys like Andy Pettitte and Curtis Granderson saying stuff like "it means more to the fans than it does to us" and "it's not as exciting as it has been in the past."
+The repetition over the years and the fact that the two teams now play six games per season has guys like Andy Pettitte and Curtis Granderson saying stuff like “it means more to the fans than it does to us” and “it’s not as exciting as it has been in the past.”
 Fine.
-There's not much of a rivalry anymore.
-The 2000 World Series are fading into the past and the increased density of inter-league games has diluted some of the matchup's novelty.
-(Random suggestion: Schedule an odd number of games, bring back the Mayor's Trophy, and give it to the winner of the season series.)
-That said, as Subway Series go, this weekend's at Yankee Stadium promises to be a pretty exciting, meaningful one.
+There’s not much of a rivalry anymore.
+The 2000 World Series is fading into the past and the increased density of inter-league games has diluted some of the matchup’s novelty.
+(Random suggestion: Schedule an odd number of games, bring back the Mayor’s Trophy, and give it to the winner of the season series.)
+That said, as Subway Series go, this weekend’s at Yankee Stadium promises to be a pretty exciting, meaningful one.

 To begin with, both the Mets and Yankees are in relatively solid shape.
 This series isn’t always evenly matched, historically (the Yankees hold the regular season edge 49-35), so for the teams to come in with nearly identical records and clear, parallel goals in sight is a treat.
 The 31-25 Yankees are just half a game behind Tampa Bay and Baltimore in the AL East, and the 32-26 Mets are just a game and a half out of Washington’s NL East lead.
 So, it’s not out of the question for a dominant series one way or the other to propel one club to the top of its division.